kimcodesjs/demo1/README.md

 Instructions for contributing to the project.

-Adding a comment for my branch.
+Adding a comment for my DEV branch.